Mastermind Agenda – The difference between success and failure:

 - I’m having problems with ….

-Ideally the hot seat works best if the person is scheduled in advance (maybe even have a fixed rota) This again enables time to do some preparation and they know what topic or question they would like to ask of the other members, what outcomes they would like to achieve or even to just clarify the issues they are facing.
-The rest of the mastermind group can also prep their answers and thoughts so that they present a better version than having to think up something on the spot.
+The hot seat works best when scheduled in advance by having a fixed rota.
+This enables time to do some preparation and know what topic or question to ask of the other members.
+Plus, what outcomes they would like to achieve or even to clarify the issues they are facing.
+The rest of the mastermind group can also prep their answers and thoughts so that they don’t have to think up questions on the spot.

 Goals & Objectives

-Anyone that is not a huge fan of structure can incorporate some kind of open floor into their Mastermind agenda to appease the free thinkers or those that work better with fewer constraints.
+Anyone that is not a huge fan of structure can incorporate some kind of open floor into their agenda.
+This will appease the free thinkers or those that work better with fewer constraints.
 This is a chance to discuss anything and everything.
-Maybe it’s something that just came up in the current Mastermind or an idea that’s been percolating for some time.
+Maybe it’s something that came up in the current Mastermind or an idea that’s been percolating for some time.

-Just remember that you still need to allocate a start/end time for this segment and keep an eye on the timing.
+Remember that you still need to allocate a start/end time for this segment and keep an eye on the timing.

 Guest Expert or Presentation

 Adding a guest expert or a presentation is a great way of changing up your formats and creating some diversity within your mastermind group.
-Ideally, you guest expert needs to be knowledgeable AND have a great presenting style (they don’t always come hand in hand).
-They also need to know the difference between presenting vs selling/pitching their services as too often we see presenters that are too focused on the latter.
+Your guest expert needs to be knowledgeable AND have a great presenting style (they don’t always come hand in hand).
+They also need to know the difference between presenting vs selling/pitching their services.
+Too often we see presenters that are too focused on the latter.

-The key message we want convey is that the agenda is the glue that binds it all together, keeps the flow happening and allows everyone to feel comfortable.
-Knowing the agenda and the purpose of the meeting creates better outcomes and therefore a more successful Mastermind group.
+The key message we want convey is that the mastermind agenda is the glue that binds it all together.
+It keeps the flow happening and allows everyone to feel comfortable.
+Knowing the mastermind agenda and the purpose of the meeting creates better outcomes and therefore a more successful Mastermind group.

-If you are serious about running your online meetings then it’s a good idea to get a guide to help you set your own agenda.
+If you are serious about running your online meetings then it’s a good idea to get a guide to help you set your own mastermind agenda.
 Do you have a different Mastermind agenda that we have not covered?
-We are always learning and would be happy to add your format to our comprehensive list just contact us and we will update our post.
+We are always learning and would be happy to add your format to our comprehensive list – just contact us and we will update our post.